 Foods to Eat If You Have an Ulcer

-Boiled potatoes are not a glamorous food by any means, but they are usually affordable and a great source of energy.
-This is important because you may be restricting a lot of your typical foods while working to heal your ulcer.
-Boiled potatoes offer an option that’s filling, accessible, and gentle on the digestive tract.
-Avoid adding too many seasonings while you figure out your trigger foods, but feel free to top with a squeeze of lemon for some additional flavour.
+Potatoes are not a glamorous food by any means, but they are affordable and provide a great source of energy.
+They are also easy to digest.
+All of these factors make it a great candidate for your ulcer healing diet, especially because you may be restricting a lot of your typical foods while working to heal your ulcer.
+Stay away from deep fried potatoes and stick with plain baked or boiled.
+Avoid adding too many seasonings while you investigate your trigger foods, but feel free to top with a squeeze of lemon for some additional flavour.

 Berries are high in antioxidants and vitamin C, both of which are immuno-supportive nutrients.
 Having a healthy immune system is important when healing an ulcer.
 Antioxidants are also cancer-protective, and since long-term ulcer issues can result in stomach cancer it doesn’t hurt to be proactive.
 Consider having berries as a snack or having frozen blueberries and plain yogurt for dessert.